giros/liferay-cloning/README.md

 # Versioning

-The latest version is 1.0.0.
+The latest version is **1.0.0**.
 Versioning follows the guidelines of semantic versioning: http://semver.org

 # Planned features

-* A simple UI for setting up the configuration instead of manually editing the .cfg file
 * An initial database export/import step that creates a dump of the production database and imports it in the development database
+* An initial bundle copy step that copies the application server files, document library files, etc. from the source to the destination system
+* A simple GUI for setting up the configuration instead of manually editing the .cfg file
 * An option to automatically set up the target development portal in WeDeploy

 # Contribute